DuyQuan2303/bc22_demo_git/README.md

 # bc22_demo_git

-this is just a demo file while i'm learning front-end coding ^^ !
+this is just a demo file while i'm learning front-end coding & using Github ^^ !